g4zwr/RetroRender-Engine/README.md

 Instead of relying on Roblox's built-in renderer, it builds its own screen out of a grid of `Frame` instances, then fires a `Workspace:Raycast()` for every pixel each frame, computing sky, sun, shadows, material texture, specular highlights, and reflections entirely in Luau.

-It was **inspired by [RetroRaster](https://github.com/ethanthegrand10) by ethanthegrand10**, reimagined here as its own engine with a tiled/interlaced render pipeline for performance, procedural material shading, and dynamic sky/cloud/sun simulation.
+It was **inspired by [RetroRaster](https://ethanthegrand.itch.io/retroraster) by ethanthegrand**, reimagined here as its own engine with a tiled/interlaced render pipeline for performance, procedural material shading, and dynamic sky/cloud/sun simulation.

 ---